 This document represents phase 2 of the tariff strategy process.

 Phase 3 will be completed in the 2015/16 year after comment and consensus is obtained through consultation with port stakeholders over this document.
-Accordingly, this document was published for public comment for a period of 2 months with comments due on the 31st of May 2015.
+As such this document is published for public comment for a period of 2 months with comments due on the 31st of May 2015.